pingcap/docs-cn/FAQ.md

 #### Does TiDB support CBO (Cost-Based Optimization)?
 If yes, to what extent?

 Yes.
 TiDB uses the cost-based optimizer.
 The cost model and statistics are constantly optimized.
 Besides, TiDB also supports correlation algorithms like hash join and soft merge.

+#### How to determine whether I need to execute `analyze` on a table?

+View the `Healthy` field using `show stats_healthy` and generally you need to execute `analyze` on a table when the field value is smaller than 60.

 ## Database optimization